Shalavya8103/KnowledgeGraph-LlamaIndex/README.md

 # KnowledgeGraph-LlamaIndex
-Knowledge Graph from a PDF File using LlamaIndex and Groq.
+Knowledge Graph from a PDF File using LlamaIndex and mistral-7b-instruct.